Join me!

 • Grind rolled oats in a food processor until you get a coarse flour.
 Add all ingredients except the crunchies to a large bowl and mix until combined.
 It may be easier to use your hands to mix the dough because it is very stiff.

-• Form a ball with the dough and roll out on a floured surface to 1/2″ thick.
+• Form a ball with the dough and roll on a floured surface to 1/2″ thick.
 Use a cookie cutter to make cookies shaped like squirrels, bones, or whatever you choose.

 • Bake on a parchment-lined cookie sheet for 30 minutes.